-Why Dutch is so easy
+Why Dutch is so easy to learn

 Combined flag of the Netherlands and United Kingdom

-De kat zat op de mat.
-(Did you get that?
-The cat sat on the mat!)
+Did you get that?
+The cat sat on the mat!

 Dutch is ‘genetically’ one of the closest languages to English

-These means many Dutch words are cognates with English (meaning they share the same linguistic roots), giving them similar spelling and pronunciation.
+This means many Dutch words are cognates with English (meaning they share the same linguistic roots), giving them similar spelling and pronunciation.

-This linguistic closeness also means the grammar of Dutch is similar to English; although there are differences, such as Dutch retaining grammatical gender (a feature of many languages, like French, German Spanish), Dutch and English have both abandoned the convoluted case system found in German, Russian, Finnish and others.
+This linguistic proximity also means the grammar of Dutch is similar to English, although there are key differences – such as Dutch retaining grammatical gender (a feature of many languages, like French, German, and Spanish).

 English and Dutch share vocabulary